 6 Critical Elements To A Pragmatic And Workable Approach To Privacy At Scale:

-- Customers should have reasonable control, access, correction, and deletion rights of their personal information.
+- Consumer Control, Access, Correction, and Deletion Rights.
+Customers should have reasonable control, access, correction, and deletion rights of their personal information.

-- A risk-based approach to privacy is essential.
-Critical to this approach is a precise and targeted definition of personal information.
+- Risk-based Practical Scope.
+A risk-based approach to privacy is essential.
+Critical to this approach are precise, targeted definitions of personal information clearly linked to areas where there is a real risk of tangible harm.

-- Create incentives like safe harbors for good faith actors to go beyond baseline privacy requirements.
+- Incentives for Good Faith Actors.
+Retailers support creating incentives—like legal safe harbors—for good faith actors that go beyond baseline privacy requirements.

-- Retailers support fair, consistent, and equitable enforcement of privacy laws by an empowered Federal Trade Commission and State Attorneys General.
+- Strong and Fair Enforcement.
+Retailers support fair, consistent, and equitable enforcement of privacy laws by the Federal Trade Commission and State Attorneys General.

 - RILA Fact Sheet on Retail Privacy